coralproject/shelf-poc/README.md

   1. `sponged` - as built from the `item-cayley` branch of `xenia`
   2. MongoDB - note, you may want a separate instance of mongo running for this POC as it will create databases, indices, etc.  Just so it doesn't break anything you are currently using that is dependent on Mongo.

-### 1. Generate dummy data
+### 1. Prepare data

+If you want to create dummy data for testing:

   1. Build the `dummy` binary by executing `go build` [here](dummy), OR build a Docker image including the binary using the [Makefile](dummy/Makefile).
 Note, you would likely want to change the tags of the docker image to build locally or push up to the docker registry of your choice.
   2. Copy the [dummy.env](dummy/dummy.env) file to `/etc` and modify it according to where `sponged` is installed and how many documents you want to generate.
   3. Run `dummy` (or the Docker image if you built it).
 When this executes, it will:
     - Generate dummy items including assets, comments, and users in the proportions 5%, 80%, and 15%, respectively.
     - For each of the generated items, send the item to `sponged`, where `sponged` will format, verify, and store the item along with inserting the item and any relevant relationships into the Cayley graph DB.

+If you want to utilize real world data for testing:

+  1. Make sure `sponged` (based on the `item-cayley` branch of xenia) is running.
+  2. Create a script that push assets, comments, and authors to the `sponged` endpoint defined [here](https://github.com/coralproject/xenia/blob/item-cayley/cmd/sponged/routes/routes.go#L108).
+  3. Run your script to import the data.

 ### 2. Query the dummy data